davekirby/EFFProject/report/PROJ_KirbyD.md

 The game ends when the cart reaches the edge of the display, the angle of the pole goes outside the range of +/- 0.209 radians (12 degrees), or the game reaches 500 timesteps.
 A reward of 1 point is given for every timestep, so the maximum reward is 500.

-To run cartpole, these antecedents were used:
+To run CartPole, these antecedents were used:

 ```python
 antecedents = [